IP Guidance

 Capital of ≦ JPY 300 million Less than 10 years from the date on which business was started Request for examination fees and patent annuity fees for 1st to 10th years ⇒ reduced to 1/3 Excludes entities under the control of a large entity

-Micro Entities: Reduced to 1/3
+Micro Entities: 1/3

 Industry fields Number of employees Reduction Note